We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 - a percentage of the services delivered.

-Your Property Services schedule tells you your current annual management fee, sometimes referred to as your Common Charge or Service Charge.
+Your Written Statement of Services Part 1 letter tells you your current annual management fee, sometimes referred to as your Common Charge or Service Charge.

 We review our management fees annually.
 Our Board sets the fee for the coming year and considers: the market, the economic climate and how this may affect homeowners, demand on our services and our ability to meet this within resources, changing regulations and legislation that may affect homeowners or our sector, and required investment in our services to ensure they are as efficient and effective as possible and will meet changing consumer expectations.